 - How do you test for it?

-A number of community groups offer a rapid finger prick HIV test, where you can get your results in 20 minutes ( click here for details).
+A number of community groups offer a rapid finger prick HIV test, where you can get your results in 20 minutes.
+See below for where to test for it.

 - How do you treat it?